elcicd/el-CICD-docs/README.md

 **Figure 16**
 _Choose what microservices build and where to deploy to_

+`buildAll` will build all the microservices in the project.  `recreateAll` will remove all previously deployed microservices from the enviroment before deploying anything, and this functionality can be used without building any microservices as a means of cleaning the Dev or Sandox environments.

 ### Promotion/Removal

 The Promotion/Removal pipeline's purpose is to promote one or more microservices of a project from one environment to the next as defined both in the general el-CICD settings and using only the specific test environments as listed in the [Project Definition File](#project-definition-file),  For each microservice the user has selected for promotion the pipeline will:

-* Verify the image(s) to be promoted have been deployed in the previous environment
+* Verify each image to be promoted has been deployed in the previous environment
-* If the previous environment is a test environment, confirm a Deployment Branch exists
+* If the previous environment is a test environment, confirm a Deployment Branch for the previous environment exists
 * Create a new Deployment Branch from the previous Deployment Branch for the current environment if one does not exist
-* Copy the image from the previous environment's image repository to the current environment's image repository
+* Copy the image from the previous environment's Image Repository to the current environment's Image Repository
-  * Tag the image with the current environment name, all lower case
+  * Tag the image with the current environment name, all lower case, marking it as the image currently or most recently (if later removed) deployed to that environment; e.g. `qa`
   * Tag the image with current environment name and source commit hash; e.g. `qa-skd76dg`
-* Deploy the microservice using the environment's deployment configuration from the Deployment Branch and the image from the environment's image repository that was just copied
+* Deploy the microservice using the environment's deployment configuration from the Deployment Branch and the image from the environment's Image Repository that was just copied

 Before deploying the newly copied images, any microservices selected for removal will be removed.